BlackZork/mqmgateway/README.md

 ### The *availability* section

-For every *state* topic there is another *availability* topic defined by default.
-If all data from modbus registers needed for *state* is read without errors then by default value "1" is published.
-If there is any network or device error when polling register data value "0" is published.
-This is the default behavoiur if *availability* section is not defined.
+For each *state* topic there is another *availability* topic defined by default.
+If all data required for a *state* is read from the Modbus registers without errors, the value "1" is published by default.
+If there is a network or device error when polling register data value "0" is published.
+This is the default behavior if the *availability* section is not defined.

-Availablity flag is always published before state value.
+Availablity flag is always published after the state value.
+If the availability flag is 0, then the current state value may contain outdated or invalid data or may not be published at all.

 *Availability* section extends this default behaviour by defining a single or list of modbus registers that should be read to check if state data is valid.
 This could be i.e. some fault indicator or hardware switch state.